 You can find IBM PRTCTL documentation here.

 Maybe report writing is on the wane, being replaced by spreadsheet downloads or JSON micro services accessed from your browser, but if you still need to print from free-format RPG and don't want to create an externally defined print file, you now have two easy alternative options.
 (And on a side note, qualified data structures in RPG are extremely useful.)

-The code for my two test programs can be .
+The code for my two test programs can be downloaded from this site.
 They can also be found in my GitHub repository.